 Regular panko breadcrumbs are not gluten-free, although there are gluten-free varieties available.
 You can also make your own using rice cereal.

 You can freeze panko chicken for up to 3 months.
-Place the cooked panko chicken pieces you want to freeze on a baking sheet or plate lined with parchment paper with space between them and put them into the freezer.
-They should be frozen after an hour or so and you can transfer them to a freezer bag.
-You can reheat the chicken from frozen in your oven at 180C or 350 F for 30-40 minutes or you can defrost first, overnight in the fridge or in the microwave and bake for 10-15 minutes at 200 C or 400F.
+Just spread your cooked pieces on a baking sheet or plate lined with parchment paper in a single layer with some space in between.
+Place them in the freezer for an hour, then put them into a freezer bag once frozen.
+You can bake the chicken from frozen or thaw first, overnight in the fridge.

 Did you try this recipe?
 It would be really great if you could leave a comment and a star rating ⭐️.
 I would love to receive your feedback and know that other readers find it helpful too.

 Don't forget to tag #knifeandsoulrecipes on Instagram or @knifeandsoul on Pinterest!

 - ¼ cup (30 g) of plain or all-purpose flour

 - ¼ tsp mustard powder

 - 1 cup (60 g) panko breadcrumbs (Note 2)

 - (⅔ cup) vegetable or other neutral oil.
 To fill a frying pan with 0.5cm or ¼ inch.(Note 3)